This program is offered at Clark State's Springfield - Leffel Lane location.

 Upon completion of an Associate of Applied Science degree in Registered Nursing, a graduate will be able to:

-Students who may require accommodations to perform the essential functions should contact the College's Office of Accessibility to request reasonable accommodations.
+Students who may require accommodations to perform the technical standards should contact the College's Office of Accessibility to request reasonable accommodations.

-Students are asked to sign a form certifying that they have read, understand, and are able to perform the Essential Functions of the Student Nurse at the program orientation session.
+Students are asked to sign a form certifying that they have read, understand, and are able to perform the Technical Standards of the Student Nurse when applying to the program.
+These Technical Standards are also reviewed at the program orientation session.
 Attendance at this session is required for all students who have been accepted to start the nursing program's technical courses.

 The RN Evening program is a space limited program that admits students once a year in fall semester.
 In addition to applying to the college, students must apply to the program.
 Minimum grade point average, reading, writing, math, and science requirements must be met prior to applying to the RN program.
 Completion of the minimum requirements and application to the program does not guarantee admission to the program.
 Entry to the nursing program is competitive and based on academic achievements.
-Detailed information about the RN Evening program’s competitive admission criteria, process, time line, and forms are available in the Petitioning Process for Health Programs area of Clark State’s web site
+Detailed information about the RN Evening program’s competitive admission criteria, process, timeline, and forms are available in the Petitioning/Application Process for Health Programs area of Clark State’s website.

-In order to enroll in NUR 1170 and progress to subsequent clinical nursing course, students must have successfully completed all pre-requisite courses with a grade of C or better.
+In order to enroll in NUR 1130 and progress to subsequent nursing courses, students must have successfully completed all pre-requisite courses with a grade of C or higher.

 Upon completion of the program, the graduate is eligible to apply to take the NCLEX-RN examination.
 Licensure is mandatory for practice as a RN.
 Candidates for licensure in Ohio must obtain a criminal background check and disclose information related to any prior felony or misdemeanor, crimes involving gross immorality or moral turpitude, violation of a drug law, and/or recent diagnosis or treatment of a psychotic disorder.
 The Ohio Board of Nursing will determine whether the candidate may take the licensing exam.